Orchestral Suite No. 3 (Tchaikovsky)

-Pyotr Ilyich Tchaikovsky composed his Orchestral Suite No. 3 in G, Op.
+Pyotr Ilyich Tchaikovsky composed his Orchestral Suite No. 3 in G major, Op.
 55 in 1884, writing it concurrently with his Concert Fantasia in G, Op.
 56, for piano and orchestra.
 The originally intended opening movement of the suite, Contrastes, instead became the closing movement of the fantasia.
 Both works were also intended initially as more mainstream compositions than they became; the fantasia was intended as a piano concerto, while the suite was conceived as a symphony.

 The suite's first performance was in Saint Petersburg, Russia on January 24, 1885, under the direction of Hans von Bülow.
 It was dedicated to the conductor Max Erdmannsdörfer, who gave the Moscow premiere a few days later, and who had conducted the premieres of the first two suites.

 Instrumentation

-The Orchestral Suite No. 3 calls for: 3 flutes (one of them piccolo), 2 oboes, 1 English horn, 2 clarinets (in A), 2 bassoons, 4 horns (in F), 2 trumpets (in F and D), 3 trombones, tuba, timpani, side drum, tambourine, triangle, cymbals, bass drum, harp and strings (violins 1 & 2, violas, celli, double basses).
+The Orchestral Suite No. 3 calls for: 3 flutes (one of them piccolo), 2 oboes, 1 English horn, 2 clarinets (in A), 2 bassoons, 4 horns (in F), 2 trumpets (in F and D), 3 trombones, tuba, percussion (timpani, side drum, tambourine, triangle, cymbals, and bass drum), harp, and strings (violins 1 & 2, violas, celli, double basses).